shamangary/LOUPE_Keras/README.md

 (Ongoing project.
 If you find any bug, please inform me in the issue.
 Thanks)

 Rewrite the LOUPE library (https://github.com/antoine77340/LOUPE) into Keras version.
-Many learnable pooling methods are covered.
+Many learnable pooling or differentiable aggregation methods are covered.
 (NetVLAD, NetRVLAD, SoftDBoW, NetFV, CG)